ST10479847-JasumMaharaj/WEDE5020-POE-PART-2-ST10479847/ReadMe.md

 - I have slightly adjusted my colour scheme with regards to the entire website.<br>
 - I decided to add the logo, which i did not include the last time.
 I have also decided to use images of the people who actually once owned 4 Bakers, which happens to be my family, with their consent.
 I thought why not use the real thing which in turn also makes the website more authentic.<br>
 - I added functionality in the website in the js file.
 I have added things like popup messages for positive and negative feedback for the user.<br>
+- I have also updated the file structure above. <br>
 - I have also added more references to the list in most aspects.<br>
-- I have included a new page, called the "enquiry page" as per instructions in part 3.
+- I have included a new page, called the "enquiry page" as per instructions in part 3. <br>

 References: